 In an unprecedented move demonstrating its commitment to conservation, the Mexican government instituted a gillnet ban throughout the vaquitas’ range, provided financial compensation to affected fishermen, and established strong enforcement measures.
 Still, illegal gillnet fishing continues, targeting a specific fish that is also endangered (the totoaba).

-The emergency action plan developed by the Consortium for Vaquita Conservation, Protection and Rescue (VaquitaCPR.org) was adopted by the Mexican government’s Ministry of Environment and Natural Resources (SEMARNAT).
+The emergency action plan developed by the Consortium for Vaquita Conservation, Protection and Recovery (VaquitaCPR.org) was adopted by the Mexican government’s Ministry of Environment and Natural Resources (SEMARNAT).
 Under the plan, animals will be located, rescued, housed and cared for by animal specialists and veterinarians.
 A sanctuary sea pen will be constructed.
 The vaquitas will be released once their habitat is free of gillnets.
 Rescuing the vaquita may be impossible, but if we don’t try, these tiny survivors will disappear.

 The plan will be implemented in tandem with Mexico’s ongoing efforts to end illegal fishing and remove gillnets from the Upper Gulf of California.